MBlazina/reusable-web-components-svelte/README.md

 # Reusable web components with Svelte

 ## tldr summary
-I tried creating a simple test weather widget that pulls data from openweathermap api with Svelte and modify it to be used as a web component.
+I tried creating a simple test weather widget that pulls data from openweathermap api with Svelte and modify it to be used as a web component <custom-element /> where we can just pass props as atributes, for example city="Zagreb", and the widget fetch the weather for Zagreb.
 The end result is a JS file of ~14kb and you can see a live implementation hosted here [Link](https://cloudy-smart-metatarsal.glitch.me/).

 End result